wwpass/passhub-docs/docs/70-passhub-business.md

 ### Step 3.
 Add safes to the group

 The "Safes" item of the group menu opens a dialog to control the safe list of the group.
-As a site admin, you can only add safes that you created or for which you have "owner" rights.
+As a site admin, you can only add safes that you created or for which you have "owner" rights to.
 For each safe, you can set group access rights: "Can Edit", "Can view", or "Limited view".

 ![Group Safes](/img/group_safes_dropdown.jpg)